SeaJay39673/moose__project_1/journal.md

 This metal plate will be $10\times 10\times .25$ in inches.
 The center of the material will be heated to a point of 500 F.

+[5/29/2024 - 11:41 AM]
+Using BoundingBoxIC about the center and a time step of 10 for a total time of 1000, this seemed to work no issues!